Bike touring essentials: What to pack in your bicycle bags

 - Language app or printed language guide.
-And read our story on how to communicate in a country where you don’t speak the language as well as this story Start to learn languages – Top language learning apps and websites.
+Read our story on how to communicate in a country where you don’t speak the language as well as this story Start to learn languages – Top language learning apps and websites.

 This may sound like a lot but since rear rack bags are supplied from most touring companies, and you may find you like a front handlebar bag and/or a pack, all of these bike touring essentials fit neatly inside most front and rear bag combinations.
 Leaving you free to wheel along, enjoying the scenery.